e280/scute/README.md

     here, you will get two panes,
     - press 1 to see the tsc output
     - press 2 to see the scute output
-    - press [ or h to shimmy left
+    - press [ or h or j to shimmy left
-    - press ] or l to shimmy right
+    - press ] or l or k to shimmy right
 ```

 <br/>